MicrosoftDocs/azure-devops-docs/docs/organizations/projects/delete-project.md

 ms.author: chcomley
 author: chcomley
 monikerRange: '<= azure-devops'
-ms.date: 03/11/2021
+ms.date: 08/16/2021
 ---

 # Delete a project

 [!INCLUDE [version-all](../../includes/version-all.md)]

-If you have a project that's no longer valid, you can delete it from your organization in Azure DevOps.
-This action also helps to simplify navigating to only those projects that are in use.
+If you have a project that's no longer valid, you can delete it from your organization or collection in Azure DevOps.
+Or, if you are migrating from an on-premises Azure DevOps server to Azure DevOps Services, you'll need to delete project(s).
+Deleting projects also helps to simplify navigating to only those projects that are in use.

 > [!Caution]
-> Projects get permanently deleted if not restored within 28 days.
+> Deleting projects from the web portal generate a soft-delete where projects get permanently deleted if not restored within 28 days.
+Projects deleted from the on-premises Azure DevOps Administration Console undergo a hard delete and cannot be restored.
 For more information on restoring projects, see [Restore a project](restore-project.md).
 If you want to access project data while the project is deleted (without [restoring it](restore-project.md)) you should [save project data](save-project-data.md).

 ## Prerequisites